 After the presentation at the Houses of Parliament the Green World Holiday directors were invited to attend a drinks reception at the Slovenian Embassy giving them further chance to meet leading figures within the active tourism industry including the first Slovenian mountaineer to summit one of the top 10 peaks in the world.

-Russell Smith speaking with Slovenia radio from the Houses of Parliament in London commented: “It was a prestigious event and one we were particularly proud to be apart of.
+Speaking with Slovenia national radio from the Houses of Parliament in London, the Green World Holidays team commented: “It was a prestigious event and one we were particularly proud to be apart of.
 We look forward to developing the awareness of Slovenia and tourism throughout the seasons and many beautiful regions of Slovenia”.

 The Wolf run is a 10k cross country run across all sorts of terrain and obstacles including lake crossings, bmx style ditches, muddy tunnels and the like.
 Its not a timed race so its more about the experience of running wild and working together as a "wolf pack" to get over the very muddy finish line.